MaxPleaner/job_tracker_cli/README.md

 - `all_companies`
 - `backup` - writes to backup.yml
 - `read_backup` prints the backup file
+- `import_backup` from backup.yml

 The source for these commands is `db/job_tracker_api.rb`, where the CLI base is in `job_tracker_cli`.

 The database by default is `job_tracker_cli.db` (sqlite).
 The db/ folder is ignored by git.
+The backup doesnt include todos.

 By default, the `backup` command will write a concise summary of the database into `backup.yml`.
 To do a full export which can be re-imported, use `backup(true)`